kekskurse/go-mail-admin/Readme.md

 # Go-Mail-Admin
-HTTP-Interface with a small GUI for a Mailserver based on the [Tutorial "Own mail server based on Dovecot, Postfix, MySQL, Rspamd and Debian 9 Stretch"](https://thomas-leister.de/en/mailserver-debian-stretch/).
+HTTP interface with a small GUI for a mailserver based on the [Tutorial "Own mail server based on Dovecot, Postfix, MySQL, Rspamd and Debian 9 Stretch"](https://thomas-leister.de/en/mailserver-debian-stretch/).
-The Project connect to the MYSQL-Database to read and write the config.
+The project will connect to the MYSQL database to read and write the config.

 You just need to download one binary file to the server and run it, no other dependencies.
-Anyway you may want to add an nginx with SSL in front of it, or make it just available in a VPN.
+However, you may want to add an nginx with SSL in front of it, or make it only available via VPN.

-The HTTP-Interface don't validate your data, its just another way to access your database.
+The HTTP interface doesn't validate your data, it's just another way to access your database.
 # Installation

-Note: To install the go-mail-admin that it runs always and add it to the autostart there is a a [step by step howto](https://github.com/kekskurse/go-mail-admin/blob/master/install.md).
+Note: For installing the Go-Mail-Admin so it's always running and for adding it to the autostart there is a [step by step howto](https://github.com/kekskurse/go-mail-admin/blob/master/install.md).

-Download the last binary from the [Release Page](https://github.com/kekskurse/go-mail-admin/releases) to your Ubuntu/Debian Mailserver.
+Download the last binary from the [Release Page](https://github.com/kekskurse/go-mail-admin/releases) to your Ubuntu/Debian mailserver.

-Set the Enviroment-Varieables to configure the Go-Mail-Admin
+Set the environment variables to configure the Go-Mail-Admin
 ```
 export GOMAILADMIN_DB="vmail:vmailpassword@tcp(127.0.0.1:3306)/vmail"
 export GOMAILADMIN_APIKEY=abc
 export GOMAILADMIN_APISECRET=abc
 ```

-After it you can start the Go-Mail-Admin with the following command
+Then you can start the Go-Mail-Admin with the following command
 ```
 ./go-mail-admin-with-gui-<VERSION>
 ```

-After that you can call the gui via http at http://servername:3001
+After that you can open the gui via http at http://servername:3001

 # Usage
 ## Config
-The script can be config with environment Variables.
-The following Settings are possible:
+The script can be configurated with environment variables.
+The following settings are possible:

 | Key | Required | Notice |
 | --- | ---      | --- |